 "Password" means each and every code word associated with a Subscription Account to permit

-the use of the services available through CSO or each and every code word provided by BC Online which permits
+the use of the services available through CSO or each and every code word provided by BC Online or BC Registry

-"Province" means Her Majesty the Queen in right of the Province of British Columbia, as
+"Province" means His Majesty the King in right of the Province of British Columbia, as

-represented by the Minister responsible for the Ministry of Justice, Court Services Branch.
+represented by the Minister responsible for the , Court Services Branch.

 "Secure Electronic Signature(s)" has the meaning set out in section 41.3 of the Evidence